apache/spark/docs/howto/add-new-role.rst

 The image shows a role which could only write to example_python_operator is created.
-And we could assign the given role to a new user using ``airflow users --role`` cli command.
+And we could assign the given role to a new user using ``airflow users --add-role`` cli command.